dina-web-nrm/mediaserver-module/README.md

 ##How to install
 see the 'turn-key vagrant'-project at [dw-media](https://github.com/DINA-Web/dw-media)

-If not using the vagrant-project, the basics steps are the following
+If not using the vagrant-project, the basics steps are the following.

 1. download and build the source code, maven
 2. install and populate the chosen database-engine
 3. set up the Application server ( ex.
 Wildfly 8.x )